ThomasMrY/ActivationFunctionDemo/README.md

 # Activation Function Demo

-The "Activation Function Demo" is a demo for implementing activation function with the mathod propsed in paper:[A](http://pytorch.org/), and evaluating the performance of it with different precision on diffierent datasets.And here is an example that we implemeted:
+The "Activation Function Demo" is a demo for implementing activation function with the mathod propsed in paper:[A](http://pytorch.org/), and evaluating the performance of it with different precision on diffierent datasets.
+And here is an example that we implemeted:
 ![](https://kf0kgg.dm.files.1drv.com/y4mwgYeyqn7Xbb9KPVmqpKRdlekCRd5U-W8evo5Qk-IG4wLbyy7I9dNT7OoK2JEV3mIPp0s3mgzxqI89FS-NQqQa5deQ15ZPSDeMkLIe5boV18MuLIMSPjeM59GD2c5Dxprl2SspygIKMwY7dhd3_PpezL6BVvQiMv60ZmgnZ31b-TtpCugD5XLYSIlDFyEF3iJ5v6SnN7ulu8hFPMnbdy9tA/af.png?psid=1)

 Untill now the activation function we supported: